acristofari/asa-bcp/README.md

 * `fortran`, with a Fortran implementation of ASA-BCP and an interface to CUTEst;
-* `matlab`, with a Matlab implementation of ASA-BCP (a first way to run ASA-BCP via Matlab);
+* `matlab`, with a Matlab implementation of ASA-BCP (a first way to run ASA-BCP in Matlab);
-* `matlab_mex`, with a Matlab interface to the C++ implementation of ASA-BCP (a second way to run ASA-BCP via Matlab).
+* `matlab_mex`, with a Matlab interface to the C++ implementation of ASA-BCP using MEX file (a second way to run ASA-BCP in Matlab).

 Each of these subdirectories contains a file `README.md` where it is explained how to use the program.